DmitriBogdanov/UTL/docs/guide_fetching_library.md

 FetchContent_MakeAvailable(UTL)
 ```

-**Note:** While `GIT_TAG` argument can be omitted to download latest commit automatically, it is not recommended due to possible breaking changes in the newer versions of the library.
+**Note:** While `GIT_TAG` argument can be omitted to download the latest commit automatically, it is not recommended due to possible breaking changes in the newer versions of the library.

 ## `CPM` example